 There has been recent controversy concerning the recommended age at which to begin mammograms and the frequency at which they should be done.
 There is no correct answer.
 Your decision to begin mammogram screening depends on your family history, personal medical history, current medications, surgical history, and body habitus (BMI).
 These factors influence your personal risk of developing breast cancer and are must be considered by your gynecologist before recommending a screening regimen.

 Studies show that the physician remains the catalyst for most patients to undergo regular breast screening.
-When the physician actively promotes breast cancer screening, risk assessment, and prevention, the patient is more likely to follow through.
-The rewards are great when a small curable cancer is detected and treated early, with minimal disfigurement and morbidity.
+When the physician actively promotes breast cancer screening, risk assessment, and prevention, patients are more likely to follow through.
+The rewards are great when a small curable cancer is detected and treated early.

 Dr. Johns was diagnosed with breast cancer in 1998.
 He underwent a mastectomy followed by 6 months of chemotherapy.
 His experience as a male gynecologist being treated for a distinctly female disease was life-changing.
 He is committed to making certain his patients have their screening tests done at appropriate intervals (considering their individual risk factors) at a state-of-the-art facility staffed by subspecialty-trained breast radiologists.
 If a patient is found to have breast cancer, he makes certain she is referred to the appropriate specialists for her diagnosis.
 They are also scheduled with a navigator from the Joan Katz Breast Center who will aid them throughout their journey with the disease.